Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Discussion

 Figure~\ref{fig:z7_predict} shows the simulated results of $z \sim 7$ [\ion{C}{2}] radial profiles and their comparison with a simple estimate of $5\sigma$ sensitivity thresholds based on the ALPINE survey \citep{Bethermin20,Fujimoto20}.
 We extract the brightest and median [\ion{C}{2}] profiles by taking the maximum and median values at each radial bin across all snapshots.
-We find that even the brightest [\ion{C}{2}] profile cannot be detected given the ALPINE configuration.
-For a sensitivity threshold $5\times$ better than the ALPINE configuration, it becomes possible to detect the brightest $\sim 10\,$kpc [\ion{C}{2}] halo profiles in our sample.
-For reference, the most massive $z \sim 7$ galaxy in our FIRE-2 sample has $M_{\star} = 10^{9.9} \, M_{\odot}$, ${\rm SFR} = 40\, M_{\odot}\,{\rm yr}^{-1}$, and $L_{\rm [CII]} = 10^{8.6} \, L_{\odot}$.
+We find that even the brightest [\ion{C}{2}] profile cannot be detected given the ALPINE sensitivity.
+For a sensitivity threshold $5\times$ better than ALPINE, it becomes possible to detect the brightest $\sim 10\,$kpc [\ion{C}{2}] halo profiles in our sample.
+For reference, the most massive $z \sim 7$ galaxy in our sample has $M_{\star} = 10^{9.9} \, M_{\odot}$, ${\rm SFR} = 40\, M_{\odot}\,{\rm yr}^{-1}$, and $L_{\rm [CII]} = 10^{8.6} \, L_{\odot}$.
 We stress that to maximize the chance of detecting [\ion{C}{2}] halos at $z \sim 7$, target galaxies should be more massive, have higher SFR, or be more [\ion{C}{2}]-bright than this reference galaxy.
-Using a $5\times$ more sensitive detection threshold typically results in a $25\times$ longer observation time.
-Given that the average observation time for an ALPINE galaxy is $\sim20\,$minutes \citep{Bethermin20,Fujimoto20}, we may require $\sim8\,$hours on ALMA to achieve a $5\times$ better sensitivity to measure the $\sim 10\,$kpc [\ion{C}{2}] halo in $z \sim 7$ massive star-forming galaxies.
-With its future updates including the Wideband Sensitivity Upgrade \citep{Carpenter23}, ALMA's increased spectral imaging speed will significantly reduce the integration time required to measure [\ion{C}{2}] halos in \(z\sim 7\) massive star-forming galaxies.
+Using a $5\times$ more sensitive detection threshold typically results in a $25\times$ longer integration time.
+On the other hand, the [\ion{C}{2}] line at $z \sim 7$ shifts from ALMA Band 7 (for ALPINE galaxies) to Band 6.
+Under comparable weather conditions, the improved atmospheric transmission and lower system temperature in Band 6 reduce the integration time by $\sim 40\%$ compared to Band 7.
+Given that the average observation time for an ALPINE galaxy is $\sim20\,$minutes \citep{Bethermin20,Fujimoto20}, we may require $\sim 5$ hours of on-source time on ALMA to achieve a $5\times$ better sensitivity to measure the $\sim 10\,$kpc [\ion{C}{2}] halo in $z \sim 7$ massive star-forming galaxies.
+With its future updates including the Wideband Sensitivity Upgrade \citep{Carpenter23}, ALMA's increased spectral imaging speed will significantly reduce the required integration time.